Skip to main content

 Thousand Islands

-Thousand Islands, New York
+Thousand Islands, NY, 13692

 Despite the region’s name, there are actually 1,864 islands, from tiny private isles containing a single residence to larger islands open to the public with campgrounds, parks, cottage rentals, and more.
 Take a boat tour to see Gilded Age mansions and castles, intricate island geography, lighthouses, and other waterfront sights while learning about the history of the area from an onboard guide.
 Alexandria Bay, Clayton, and Sackets Harbor are some of the more popular towns to stay in or visit on the US side.
 If you’re interested in heritage and culture, check out the Cornwall Brothers Museum, Antique Boat Museum, or Thousand Islands Arts Center.